they / any pronouns

 Dec 2023: Successfully defended my dissertation Integrating Inclusive Design and Computing Education!
 I'll spend the next few months wrapping up projects as a postdoc at the Center for Learning, Computing, and Imagination.

-This branch of my research develops and evaluates theoretically-grounded pedagogical methods and tools for teaching accessiblity concepts, inclusive design, and critical thinking in computing education contexts.
-This work can also include developing tools to support critical and ethical CS education.
+This branch of my research develops and evaluates theoretically-grounded pedagogical methods and tools for teaching accessiblity concepts, inclusive design, and critical & ethical thinking in computing learning contexts.
+This work can also include developing tools to support ethical compuing and HCI education.
+So far, I have mostly explored post-secondary (college) contexts because that is where most design education happens, but I am interested in expanding to primary/secondary and community-based learning too.

-This branch of my research explores the pedagogical content knowledge that educators develop as they become experts in teaching critical computing topics, with a specific focus on accessibility and inclusive design knowledge.
-This work includes the development of workshops and community-based interventions to share and evaluate teacher knowledge.
+This branch of my research explores the pedagogical content knowledge educators develop as they become experts in teaching HCI principles, with a specific focus on how they develop accessibility and inclusive design knowledge.
+This work includes developing teacher resources, leading educator workshops, and facilitating community-based interventions to share and evaluate teacher knowledge.

-This branch of my research develops new theoretical models for understanding the intersection of design and computing within educational contexts.
-This work tends to draw on interdisciplinary expertise (e.g. critical theory, information science, translation studies), enabling unique perspectives for making sense of how computing students learn to design technology.
+This branch of my research develops new theoretical foundations for describing how design, technology, and ethics/criticality intertwine through teaching and learning.
+This work draws on interdisciplinary expertise (e.g. critical data studies, queer theory, information science, literary translation), enabling unique perspectives for making sense of how novices learn to design technology that works for the broad range of human diversity.
+The models developed by this work inform interventions to create more inclusive and ethical technologies.

 Below are a few of my most recent publications.
 All conference proceedings listed are strictly peer-reviewed, archival works.